seatgeek/react-infinite/README.md

 **A browser-ready efficient scrolling container based on UITableView.**

+**React Infinite 0.7.1 only supports React 0.14 and above.
+Please pin your package to 0.6.0 for React 0.13 support.**

 - Support for both static and [variable element heights](https://github.com/seatgeek/react-infinite#elements-of-varying-heights)
 - Built-in support for [infinite loading](https://github.com/seatgeek/react-infinite#number-infiniteloadbeginedgeoffset) of upcoming pages
 - Ability to use the [window as the scroll container](https://github.com/seatgeek/react-infinite#bool-usewindowasscrollcontainer)